marqs85/cps2_digiav/board/neogeo/doc/install.md

 1. Bridge SMD jumpers J3, J5 and J6 on cps2_digiav board.

-2. Solder R7+R8 (2x10k 0603 SMD resistors) on bottom of cps2_digiav board.
-If you want to add on-board button module for operation control, solder SW1 (TL2243).
-For external buttons (2pcs), connect their one end to GND and other end to btn_vol+/- pad.
+2. The board is operated via 2 keys which can be implemeted either by wiring vol-/vol+ pads to existing button lines on JAMMA connector (e.g. P1 credit & D) or by using separate buttons.
+In the latter case, solder R7+R8 (2x10k 0603 SMD resistors) on bottom of cps2_digiav board.
+If you want to add on-board button module, solder SW1 (TL2243).
+For external buttons (2pcs), connect their one end to GND and other end to vol+/- pads.

 3. Cut a 10cm piece of 16 conductor ribbon cable and split in into following pieces: 5 conductor (1pcs), 4 conductor (1pcs), 3 conductor (2pcs), 1 conductor (1pcs).
 Strip both ends of the wires and solder them to named holes around J1/J2 footprints on cps2_digiav as shown in the picture below (solitary wire for DARK).
 Tin their other ends so that they can be easily soldered on SMD caps on MV1C.